 First thing’s first, open a KOHO account.
 It’s totally worth it because you get tons of perks, including:

-- Free chequing & savings accounts
+- Free chequing & savings account all-in-one

 - Free & unlimited transactions